 A number of widely-reported failures exacerbated by EUCs, including the ‘London Whale’ trading debacle that cost JP Morgan $6bn in 2012, prompted regulators to oblige banks to monitor and control their use.
 The Dodd-Frank, Basel II and Sarbanes-Oxley Acts insist that banks keep a comprehensive inventory of pricing and risk models, including EUCs, and implement internal control structures around their use.

 David’s chapter discusses the actions banks must take to comply with these regulations and the RegTech tools they can use to discover the extent of their EUC dependency, maintain their EUC inventories and, ultimately, reduce the number of manual spreadsheet-driven workflows.

-At ipushpull we help our customers to solve the last stage of this challenge.
+At ipushpull, we help our customers to solve the last stage of this challenge.
 Our platform enables them to automate manual workflows from front to back office, internally and between counterparties.
-This reduces spreadsheet dependency, improves efficiency and layers control, audit and monitoring over previously unmanaged processes.
+This reduces spreadsheet dependency and improves efficiency and layers control, audit and monitoring over previously unmanaged processes.

 Our partners at Hub85 solve the first two stages.
 Their innovative spreadsheet governance solution automates the discovery and management of a company’s EUC dependency, uncovers risks within sheets and maps data lineage between them.
 Their Business Intelligence module is particularly powerful, providing graphical insights into EUC usage from the overall organisation level down to the individual spreadsheet.